aktechthoughts/ci_test/README.md

 # About the template

-Development and deployment process is enabled by ci_test.
+Development and deployment process is enabled by ci_test project.

 How to review a Pull Request